best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 > [Labour market overview data tables, UK, December 2020: accessibility example (ODS, 664KB)](https://gss.civilservice.gov.uk/wp-content/uploads/2021/03/Labour-market-overview-data-tables-UK-December-2020-accessibility-example.ods)

 We have applied our accessibility guidance to the summary of labour market statistics spreadsheet published in December 2020 by the Office for National Statistics (ONS).
 We hope this example will help you understand and apply this guidance.
 We have addressed four of the worksheets in this large and complex spreadsheet.
 The Digital Accessibility Centre (DAC) have audited this edited version and are happy that it meets all the accessibility guidelines.
-The feedback from DAC's accessibility tester illustrates the frustrations users of assistive technology normally have with spreadsheets:
+The feedback from DAC's accessibility tester illustrates the frustrations many users of assistive technology normally have with spreadsheets:

 > “When using the spreadsheet with [screen reader software] JAWS and NVDA I found it to be a pleasant experience.
 In the past I have found spreadsheets to be extremely confusing, disorientating and stressful.
 In part this stress came from having to make the document partially accessible for my own needs.
 If all spreadsheets were created with as much care and attention to detail, I may not be as reluctant to work with them as I am today."